11 Ways To Make Working From Home Work For You

 If you have the self-discipline to pull it off, working at home lets you get more done with fewer interruptions.

 Whether you’re teleworking or self-employed, working from home certainly has its benefits.
 And its challenges.

 To overcome those challenges and have a really productive and satisfying work life, it's smart to plan ahead and set yourself up for success.

 Here are 11 working from home tips for making one of the best decisions of your life:

-1. Enjoy the freedom in your schedule.
+1. Enjoy the freedom in your schedule by working from home.